dagraham/etm-tk/etmTk/help/PREFERENCES.md

 To edit the auto_completions file, press *Shift-Control-C* in the main window or from the main menu under *File/Open*.

+### shared_completions

+        auto_completions: ''

+The absolute path to an optional file to be used to augment autocompletions.
+Each line in the file provides a possible completion.

 ### calendars

     calendars: